het-parekh/Internshala-Web-Scraper-Internshala.com/README.md

 ### Third Party Libraries Required :
 1. requests [To fetch the Url content ]
-2. BeautifulSoup [Library used for web scraping]
+2. BeautifulSoup4 [Library used for web scraping]
 3. xlwt [To export the data to a Excel File with multiple sheets]